fairafric is going climate positive

 #roadtoclimatepositive

-How does fairafric become climate positive?
+How will fairafric become climate positive?

 Measure

-For many years, we have been offsetting our unavoidable CO2 emissions with projects in West Africa.
-That's why we know the CO2 emissions per bar.
-Now we are starting to measure how much CO2 we can bind in the soil on the farms from which we source our cocoa.
+Therefore, we know the CO2 emissions per bar.
+Now we are starting to measure how much CO2 we can sequester in the soil on the farms from which we source our cocoa.

 Avoid